 #4 Hike the Fire Wave Trail

-Valley of Fire has a number of hiking trails of varying length and difficulty, but for a day trip, my top two choices are the Fire Wave and the White Domes trails.
+Valley of Fire has a number of hiking trails of varying length and difficulty, but for a day trip, our top two choices are the Fire Wave and the White Domes trails.

 If you enjoy hiking, you will love these two trails at Valley of Fire.
 Either is a great choice if you only wish to do one, but we did both and loved them both.